centau/vide/docs/api/animation.md

 - **Details**

-    The output state value is updated every frame based on the source state value.
+    The output state value is updated every frame based on the source value.

     The change is physically simulated according to a [spring](https://en.wikipedia.org/wiki/Simple_harmonic_motion).